mayteEspi/mall/README.md

 3.I use Spring Boot but I not been using @autowired, becaouse declaring beans has this advanges:

-  .promotes / facilitates field injection instead of builder / setter, which makes testing difficult .Using @Autowired the module configuration is dispersed, and you cannot know at a glance what configuration do you have .You could read more about it https://www.petrikainulainen.net/software-development/design/why-i-changed-my-mind-about-field-injection/
+  I.promotes / facilitates field injection instead of builder / setter, which makes testing difficult

+  II.
+Using @Autowired the module configuration is dispersed, and you cannot know at a glance what configuration do you have

+  III.
+You could read more about it https://www.petrikainulainen.net/software-development/design/why-i-changed-my-mind-about-field-injection/